hotosm/learnosm/beginner/papers.rst

 Overview of Walking Papers
 --------------------------

-Before we walk go into detail about Walking Papers, let’s look at an overview of how the process works:
+Before we walk go into detail about Walking Papers, let's look at an overview of how the process works:

 **Step 1:** Locate the area you want to map on the Walking Papers website.